-Executed this day of Chapter's membership and receipt of official app , 1999, after ratification by the proval by the Mayor and the City Council.
-METROPOLITAN ALLIANCE OF POLICE POLICE CHAPTER 171 The City of Lake Forest, Lake Forest, Illinois Joseph Andalina President, M.A.P.
-Mayor Attest: Deputy City Clerk CHAPTER REPRESENTATIVE
+Executed this day of , 2001, after ratification by the Chapter's membership and receipt of official approval by the Mayor and the City Council.
+METROPOLITAN ALLIANCE OF POLICE LAKE FOREST POLICE CHAPTER 171 THE CITY OF LAKE FOREST, AKE FOREST, ILLINOIS To Jeffrey Hays Mayor Representative, M.A.P.
+Lake Forest Police City of Lake Forest Chapter #17 Jarech W. ardalina Joseph Andalina Attest: Jalua Rlug President, M.A.P.